groupvine/gv-doc/5-widgets/2-ewAdd.md

 <span class="todo">

-* Online emails
+* Emails from groupvine.com account website
-* Emails from your inbox
+* Emails from your personal email account
 Is there more text to add here?

 </span> <!-- todo -->